idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 **Termbases for fragments vs glossaries?**

 CafeTran memories do not only store segments.
-They can also be used to store fragments and be used as Termbases.
+They can also store fragments and be used as Termbases.
 Fragments or subsegments are parts of segments and phrases.
 They can consist of one or more terms (which in turn can consist of one or more words).
-In such case, using a Memory for storing both segments and fragments (see TM options above), can be all you need.
-You can also set up a different Memory meant to store only fragments.
+In such a case, using a Memory for storing both segments and fragments (see TM options above) can be all you need.
+You can also set up a separate Memory meant to store fragments only.

-Another way of tackling the terminology is to use Glossaries.
+Another way of tackling terminology is to use Glossaries.
 In CafeTran, Glossaries are simple tab-delimited text files for storing terms.

-Both approaches have their advantages, fervent adepts or detractors.
+Both approaches have their advantages and disadvantages, fervent adepts and detractors.

-You will find your own (possibly hybrid approach) regarding that.
+You will find your own (possibly hybrid approach) on that front.

 ### TEMPLATES